dhall-lang/dhall-lang/standard/types.md

 ### Induction

-No other Dhall expressions bind variables, so the remaining rules just descend as normal:
+No other Dhall expressions bind variables, so the substitution function descends into sub-expressions in those cases, like this:

+    (List x)[x ≔ Bool] = List Bool

+The remaining rules are:

     t₀[x@n ≔ e] = t₁   l₀[x@n ≔ e] = l₁   r₀[x@n ≔ e] = r₁